expo/expo/docs/pages/workflow/expo-cli.md

 import { Terminal } from '~/ui/components/Snippet';

-Expo CLI is the primary command-line interface between a developer and Expo tools.
+Expo CLI is a command-line interface between a developer and Expo tools.
 It is used for a variety of tasks, such as:

 - To run a project's [development server](/guides/how-expo-works/#expo-development-server), view logs, open the app in a simulator, etc., during the development phase of an app
 - Logging into your Expo account